Dr. Zara Rowlands, Program Coordinator

 FNUT 2600Orientation to Dietetics Major1

-Upon satisfactory completion of the DPD, students are issued a verification statement confirming eligibility to apply for an ACEND accredited Dietetic Internship (DI) or other pre-professional practice program such as an Individualized Supervised Practice Program (ISPP).
+Upon satisfactory completion of the DPD, students are issued a DPD verification statement confirming eligibility to apply for an ACEND accredited Dietetic Internship (DI) or other pre-professional practice program such as an Individualized Supervised Practice Program (ISPP) or a Graduate-Dietetics Future Education program.

-Didactic program in dietetics (DPD) graduates may also take the registration examination for dietetic technicians and become Dietetic Technicians, Registered (DTR).
+Didactic program in dietetics (DPD) graduates may also take the registration examination for dietetic technicians and become Nutrition and Dietetic Technicians, Registered (NDTR).

 For more information, contact Dr. Zara Rowlands at zcshah@ysu.edu or call (330) 941-2021